Do kids get a “different” education at Madrona than at other schools in Edmonds?

 - Click here to see our school events calendar, and link it to your personal Google calendar!You may also want to check out the MIT Facebook page.

-- Attend monthly MIT Meetings.
-Dates to be released soon.
+Attend monthly MIT Meetings.
+Dates can be found here.

 There are a number of opportunities for all grade levels to participate in Enrichment classes.
 A listing of before and after school classes is available soon after school starts.
 Art, coding, cheer, sign language, and chess are usually offered.